Smart bathroom lighting ideas are an integral design element that should be planned at the start of a project.

 4. Light up a vanity

-With the correct bathroom lighting trends, your room can take on different looks throughout the day, night and seasons.
+With the correct lighting trends, your room can take on different looks throughout the day, night and seasons.
 In most rooms, you’ll likely need several types of lighting, as one central light source won’t do every job.

 This is easily achieved through light layering, where you make use of different types of light sources in each room to suit your needs.

 Don’t overlook wall lights either.
 Downlighters especially have become very popular, with an array of different styles, that are perfect for illuminating your bathroom vanity ideas or for adding interest and ambiance to a focal wall.

 'It is important to illuminate the mirror and your face with task lighting.
 A light source on the left and right sides of the mirror, such as two decorative wall lights, will create a shadow-free, flattering light, useful for putting on make-up or shaving,' says Sally Storey.

 5. Integrate lighting into the ceiling

-Bathroom ceiling lighting ideas have to work on many levels.
+Bathroom ceiling lights have to work on many levels.
 Think about how you will use the bathroom at different times of the day.

 You want your bathroom to be bright and functional in the mornings, especially around the mirror area, but you also want to be able to wind down in the evenings with a nice relaxing bath.

 Fairly bright lights pointing in all directions make this a bathing space that is perfect for relaxing soaks with no danger of dazzling beams.
 Recessed walls and ceilings are great for hiding spotlights and LEDs.